 Obviously, Disney has a massive heap of content in its archives: loads of movies, TV series, and cartoons spread across the Disney, Pixar, Star Wars, and Marvel brands.
 Fox's entertainment brands may well be folded into that, as well, given the pending deal.

-Disney makes serious money (an estimated $300 million) putting its films and properties on Netflix and other services, but if Disney Play is attractive enough to pull in millions of paying subscribers, then it could yield potentially much more income.
+Disney makes serious money (an estimated $300 million) putting its films and properties on Netflix and other services, but if Disney+ is attractive enough to pull in millions of paying subscribers, then it could yield potentially much more income.
 And it gives Disney a new, exclusive platform for developing new content, whether it's with existing brands or original properties.

 The service is expected to launch in late 2019, giving Disney plenty of time to court creators and then develop and produce new shows.

 So just who will be able to tune into the House of Mouse's streaming service?
 A report from Deadline suggests that the service will first debut in North America before expanding internationally.
+If you're in Australia, it looks like you'll be getting Disney movies and shows on Stan for the time being.

-What content will it have?
+What content will Disney+ have?

-Disney Play plans to have four to five exclusive TV shows and four to five original movies ready for the late 2019 launch, which means there will be a large amount of fresh content available on day one.
+Disney+ plans to have four to five exclusive TV shows and four to five original movies ready for the late 2019 launch, which means there will be a large amount of fresh content available on day one.

 Surely the most exciting original announcement so far is that of a brand new live-action Star Wars TV series from Jon Favreau (Iron Man, The Jungle Book) who will both write and executive produce the show.
 We've been waiting for details about it for what feels like years, but the title has finally been revealed as The Mandalorian.